keerthanamurugaiyan/Interview-notes/Css.md

    **Responsive Design:**
             Flexbox adjusts the size and position of items automatically based on the available space, which makes it useful for building layouts that adapt to different devices.

+**15. what is animatable in css ?**

+                In CSS, animatable refers to properties that can be smoothly transitioned or animated over time using CSS animations or transitions.
+If a CSS property is animatable, you can create visual effects where the property changes gradually rather than instantly.